pananton/busrpc-spec/busrpc.md

 ### Type encoding

-To describe endpoint encoding algorithm we first define an algorithm `EncodeValue`, which unambiguously converts a value of [**encodable**](#structure) protobuf type to a string.
+To describe endpoint encoding algorithm we first define an algorithm `EncodeValue`, which unambiguously converts a value of [encodable](#structure) protobuf type to a string.

 If we consider `EncodeValue` as a function, it's signature will be `string EncodeValue(value, flags)`.
-Here, `value` is a value to be encoded and `flags` are flags, controlling encoding process.
+Here, `value` is a value to be encoded and `flags` are flags, controlling the encoding process.

-Specification currently defines only one flag APPLY_HASH, which makes algorithm return SHA-224 hash of `value` instead of value itself.
+Specification currently defines only one flag APPLY_HASH, which tells algorithm to additionally apply SHA-224 hash to the `value`.
 This flag is frequently used together with `string`, `bytes` and structure types, because their values may have arbitrary length.
-However, it can also be applied to other types, though it usually makes no sense, because the result will occupy more space in the endpoint than the value encoded without specifying this flag.
+However, it can also be applied to other types, though it usually makes no sense, because the result will occupy more space in the endpoint than the value, encoded without specifying this flag.

-Next subsections describe operations of an `EncodeValue(value, flags)` for all possible types of `value`.
+Next subsections describe operations of an `EncodeValue(value, flags)` for all valid types of `value`.

 #### Boolean encoding